Layheng-Hok/Shenzhen-Metro/Report/REPORT.md

 - **Integration of Buses, Landmarks, and Stations**:
   - **Requirement**: Establishes a comprehensive system to integrate buses, landmarks, and stations.
   - **Implementation**: Developed an integrated transport management system that allows queries for buses, landmarks, and stations.
 Users can view bus or landmark details associated with any specific subway stations.
 Moreover, users can create, update, or remove multiple buses or landmarks from a specific station.
-The detailed API implementation is explained in section [**II-4**](#ii-4-buses-and-landmarks).
+The detailed API implementation is explained in section [**II-4**](#4-buses-and-landmarks).

 - **Multi-Parameter Search for Ride Record**:
   - **Requirement**: Enables searching ride records based on multiple parameters.
-  - **Implementation**: Created a robust search functionality in the API that allows users to search ride records based on various parameters such as subway stations, passengers, periods, and more.
+  - **Implementation**: Created a robust search functionality in the API that allows users to search ride records based on various parameters such as user's number, ride duration, start and end station, ride class, and price.
+The detailed API implementation is explained in [**II-5**](#5-rides).

 - **Package Management**:
   - **Tool Used**: Maven
   - **Implementation**: Maven was used for managing project dependencies, ensuring all required libraries and tools were included and properly configured in the project.

-- **Using Sockets or HTTP/RESTful Web**:
+- **Using HTTP/RESTful Web**:
   - **Tool Used**: Spring Boot
   - **Implementation**: Developed a backend server using Spring Boot to handle HTTP/RESTful requests.
 This allows the application to support various API endpoints for managing stations, lines, passenger details, and more.
+The detailed API implementation is explained in [**II**](#ii-api-specifications).

 - **Using Backend Frameworks or ORM Mapping**:
   - **Tool Used**: JPA (Jakarta Persistence API) with Spring Boot
-  - **Implementation**: Used JPA for Object-Relational Mapping (ORM) to interact with the MySQL database.
+  - **Implementation**: Used JPA by Spring Boot for Object-Relational Mapping (ORM) to interact with the MySQL database.
 This simplifies database operations by allowing developers to work with Java objects instead of raw SQL queries.
+Annotations used in the project include but not limited to `@Id`, `@Column`, `@Entity`, and so on.

 - **Big Data Management**:
-  - **Requirement**: Implement big data management to efficiently handle large datasets.
+  - **Requirement**: Implements big data management to efficiently handle large datasets.
   - **Implementation**: Utilized pagination to display large data sets in manageable pages.
 Specifically in the ride table, large datasets are broken into pages with each page fetching 100 rows of data.
 This approach ensures that the system remains responsive and the data is easily navigable for users.

 - **Effective Presentation and Communication**:
-  - **Requirement**: Ensure effective presentation and communication of data and functionalities.
+  - **Requirement**: Ensures effective presentation and communication of data and functionalities.
   - **Implementation**: Developed a simple, interactive, and responsive web page UI.
-The design is optimized to work seamlessly across all forms of devices, including mobile, tablet, and desktop.
+The design is optimized to work seamlessly across all forms of devices, including mobiles, tablets, and desktops.
 The interface features smooth scrolling and animations, providing a user-friendly and engaging experience for users.

-- **Appropriate usage of database functionalities**:
+- **Appropriate Usage of Database Functionalities**:
-  - **Requirement**: Appropriately utilize database procedures, triggers and indexes.
+  - **Requirement**: Appropriately utilizes database procedures, triggers and indexes.
   - **Implementation**:
      - **Procedures**: Created stored procedures to handle insert, update, and delete operations related to the ride table, ensuring proper synchronization with the ongoing_ride table.